rovaughn/tag.js/README.md

   wouldn't even be necessary.
 This would make a lot more sense when importing between modules.
 Tags defined in two different modules wouldn't step on each other's foot.
+- Use the fact of whether or not the tag is nullary to determine if the match-case should be called as a function or returned directly as a value.
+  (Then again, what about executing, like the example above.)